 A great way to enjoy Wellington is to spend time amongst the natural wildlife and fauna of the region.

+The night tour is especially popular because you can hear the Kiwi.
 And during the day, try to find the ancient Tuatara or the scary-looking giant Weta.

-Afterward, take the free shuttle bus back to Wellington I-Site at Civic Square.
+Afterwards, take the free shuttle bus back to Wellington I-Site at Civic Square.

 5) Chill Out in Te Ngakau Civic Square

 Wellington’s Civic Square Te Ngakau (the heart) is the place to find: